Developer: Capcom Publisher: Capcom Release: 08/92 Genre: Action

 While there isn’t an experience or shop system Magic Sword does have plenty of magic items.
 Some might even say too many.
 There are plenty of coins and baubles that award points.
 In addition to those there are various food items that restore health and numerous artifacts.
 These items grant bonuses such as increased attack power, faster recharge time, shields, etc. There are plenty of hostile items as well, like poison mushrooms that prevent you from attacking and trap treasure chests.
 The most common item are keys used to open cells and doors.

 I mentioned the difficulty earlier and that carries over to the home port.
-Magic Sword was a stingy game in the arcade; you were given two lives per quarter which is nothing.
-Here it is the same but you are also only given three credits to complete the game, a tall task.
-The game is riddled with cheap hits at every turn, from sudden enemy spawns to trap treasure chests.
+Magic Sword was a stingy game in the arcade; you have two lives per quarter which is nothing.
+Here it is the same but you also only receive three credits to complete the game, a tall task.
+The game has cheap hits at every turn, from sudden enemy spawns to trap treasure chests.
 Life restoring food barely recovers any energy and isn’t common.
 The bosses are huge damage sponges with massive life bars, causing these fights to drag on.
 The home port could have used some balancing and the game suffers because of it.

 In Closing